What is a firmer chisel?

 As their name suggests these chisels are used for paring and as Moxon explains should not be struck with a mallet.

-Although this is not obvious from the (presumably not to scale) illustration in Moxon’s book we can guess that the C17th versions must have been longer than average because of how he describes their being pushed with the shoulder, a process that would be rather awkward with a standard chisel.
-It is also convenient for fine work since, with a longer chisel, you can ‘sight’ down the length of the chisel and carefully control the extent of the cut.
+Although this is not obvious from the (presumably not to scale) illustration in Moxon’s book we can guess that the C17th versions must have been longer than average because of how he describes them being pushed with the shoulder, a process that would be rather awkward with a standard chisel.
+It is also convenient for fine work since, with a longer chisel, you can ‘sight’ down the length of the chisel and carefully control the cut.

-The additional length also helps ‘steer’ the chisel giving more control for finer work, while their thin profile allows the blade to flex so further control of how it cuts can be obtained by pushing down on the blade and using the handle as a lever to control pressure at the cutting edge.
+The additional length also helps ‘steer’ the chisel giving more control for finer work, while their thin profile allows the blade to flex so that the depth of the cut can be obtained by pushing down on the blade or using the handle as a lever to control pressure at the cutting edge.

 From the 2nd half of the C19th they were available with parallel or bevel edges, with the latter being more expensive.